 Along the same lines as July 4th, thunder and lightning storms truly upset animals.
 To minimize the ensuing panic and emotional chaos, turn on some soft music and lighting, and sit and snuggle your pet through the experience.

-If you think your pet would benefit from medication, supplements, pheromones, or behavioral training to curb their anxiety, we’re always happy to discuss supportive options with you.
+If you think your pet would benefit from medication, supplements, pheromones, or behavioral training to curb their anxiety, we’re always happy to discuss support options with you.

 Lastly, don’t let BBQs, block parties, and picnics undermine your summer pet safety tactics.
 Inhibit your pet from sampling any fatty meat, bones, corn cobs, chocolate, alcohol, and more.
 If you ever need to board your pet during these times, The Pets Place Animal Hospital is always here for you!